DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README_FINE_GRAIN_PERMISSION.md

   Now, we will configure these endpoints to authorize authenticated users that have the rtsAdministrators role.
 In the ODM client application, we will use the client_credentials flow using the "service-account-odm" service account having assigned the rtsAdministrators role.
 We just have to configure authorization for the "Get" endpoint as the ODM SCIM Import is a read only mode and doesn't need the other endpoints (Create, Update, Delete)

   - Select the "Resource Type" tab
     - Click on "Group" inside the table
     - Click on the "Authorization" tab
     - Expand "Common Roles", select "rtsAdministrators" in the "Available Roles" and click on "Add selected" to move it to the "Assigned Roles" list
     - Expand "Roles for Get", select "rtsAdministrators" in the "Available Roles" and click on "Add selected" to move it to the "Assigned Roles" list

   ![SCIM Group Authorization Tab](images/scim_groups_authorization.png)

+ - Select the "Resource Type" tab again
    - Click on "User" inside the table
    - Click on the "Authorization" tab
    - Expand "Common Roles", select "rtsAdministrators" in the "Available Roles" and click on "Add selected" to move it to the "Assigned Roles" list